Terradue/dcs-python-ndvi/src/main/doc/fieldguide/goal.rst

 The application will process the Landsat 5&7 products in parallel using a Python module implemented alongside with the application.

-The output of the application, NDVI products, are published on the Laboratory S3 storage and registered in the Sandbox catalogue.
+The output of the application, NDVI products, are published on the Laboratory S3 storage.